kbr/autocron/docs/source/integration.rst

 FastAPI
 .......

-FastAPI is based on starlette and has the same backgroundtask-mechanism.
-But integration of autocron works a bit different as FastAPI uses a contextmanager to call functions at startup and shutdown.
+FastAPI is based on starlette and everything said there also fits for FastAPI. autocron can get integrated the same way, however here is an example using the ``lifespan`` contextmanager.

 The decorated functions are defined in a separate module: ::